 The Senior Associate Dean of Students and Administration oversees offices that serve students, including the Office of Student Affairs.

-The Senior Associate Dean of Students and Administration provides students with personal and academic advice, and receives complaints and investigates possible violations of the Code of Conduct.
+He provides students with personal and academic advice, and receives complaints and investigates possible violations of the Code of Conduct.
 He works with the governing board of the Student Bar Association on issues of student governance and the functioning and funding of student organizations.
-He also grants approvals for student leaves of absence, visitorships, and withdrawals.
 He also oversees the facilities, including information technology, both at the main Law Building and at the Kline Institute of Trial Advocacy.

-Kevin P. Oates, Senior Associate Dean of Students and Administration, kevin.p.oates@drexel.edu, 215.571.4719
+Kevin P. Oates, Senior Associate Dean of Students and Administration, kpo25@drexel.edu, 215.571.4719

-Mallory Heller, Administrative Coordinator, mallory.a.heller@drexel.edu, 215.571.4812
+Mallory Heller, Administrative Coordinator, mah498@drexel.edu, 215.571.4812